electroneum/electroneum-web3.js/packages/web3-eth-accounts/README.md

 [![NPM Package][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]

-This is a sub-package of [electroneum-web3.js][repo].
+This is a sub-package of [@etn-sc/electroneum-web3.js][repo].

-`web3-eth-accounts` contains functionality for managing Ethereum accounts and signing.
+`@etn-sc/web3-eth-accounts` contains functionality for managing Electroneum Smart Chain accounts and signing.

 ## Installation

-You can install the package either using [NPM](https://www.npmjs.com/package/@etn-sc/web3-eth-accounts)
+You can install the package using [NPM](https://www.npmjs.com/package/@etn-sc/web3-eth-accounts)

 ### Using NPM